Doug (TV series): Disney acquisition

 Several original staff members of Doug have openly regarded the Disney run as inferior to the Nickelodeon run.
 Jinkins was less hands-on regarding the production of the show's Disney episodes due to other responsibilities.
 "I mostly agree with Doug fans who think the original 104 eleven-minute Doug stories made for Nick were the best", Jinkins later said.
 David Campbell felt the Nickelodeon episodes were "quirkier" and better, while Constance Shulman, Patti Mayonnaise's voice actress, felt voice recording sessions were not the same in the show's newer incarnation: "I missed all the gang crammed in the studio, waiting for their turn for the big group scene.
 Someone just dimmed the magic a bit."

 Another factor in Doug going to Disney might have been Nickelodeon's high expectations for the series not being met, something that has been acknowledged by Jinkins as well as Ren & Stimpy creator John Kricfalusi.
 Among Nickelodeon's three original Nicktoons, executives were banking on Doug to be the network's breakout hit.
-While Doug proved to be popular, it was by far Nickelodeon's least popular original Nicktoon, as Ren & Stimpy would (alongside The Simpsons and Beavis and Butt-Head) help revive the adult animation genre that had been largely dormant since The Flintstones ended in 1966.
+While Doug proved to be popular, it was by far Nickelodeon's least popular original Nicktoon, as Ren & Stimpy would (alongside The Simpsons and Beavis and Butt-Head) help revive interest in the adult animation genre that had been largely dormant since The Flintstones ended in 1966.
 Meanwhile, Nickelodeon's other original Nicktoon, Rugrats, would instead be the network's breakout hit and would remain in production until 2004, long after the other two series ended production.

 Since the acquisition, Disney has owned the rights to produce any future material in the Doug franchise.
 In 2016, Jinkins stated that Disney had "no interest" in revamping the show.

 Doug and Porkchop appear on a billboard in the Chip 'n Dale: Rescue Rangers movie, released on Disney+ in May 2022.

+In 2023, Jinkins revealed concept art he had drawn for a potential revival titled Doug Kids that would focus on the children of Doug and his friends.
+However, the idea was passed over by Disney executives.